jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

     -- luatangle: section declare wrule_from_xalt_new()

     local function wrule_from_xalt_new(xalt, hidden)
-        -- at top, use brick from xrule.lhs
+        -- at top, use xrule.lhs
         -- otherwise, new internal lhs
         local new_lhs
         local precedence_level = xalt.precedence_level